Code-Institute-Submissions/Surf_Matters/README.md

 I chose black and white as the main colours for the site as the surfing, product and blog images are quite colourful due to the nature of their content.

+### _**Site Goals**_

+The overall aim of the site is to enable users to access the online store for the Surf Matters surf shop.
+It is designed to be somewhere that Surf Matters can showcase their products online and also sell other services they offer to a far wider audience than the just the people who visit their shop.

+The inclusion of a blog is designed to give the store a community feel, users are encouraged to email in an article for the site owner to approve before posting.

+### _**Target Audience**_

+The website is aimed at but not restricted to the following users :

+* People wanting to buy surf products.
+* People wanting to learn to surf.
+* Site owner to increase sales and manage products.
+* People wanting to find surf shops local to them.

 [User Stories](./files/Surf_Matters_User_Stories.xlsx)